Finding Nano: Nanotechnology & Culture in Germany

-Cumulative GPA of 3.3
+- Cumulative GPA of 3.3

-- This program is intended for students who have finished their junior years, but exceptionally advanced sophomores are welcome to apply.
+- Intended for students who have finished their junior years, but exceptionally advanced sophomores are welcome to apply.

 - Students must have taken introductory level quantum mechanics at Northwestern before beginning the program, either quantum chemistry (CHEM 342-2), quantum electronics (EECS 223), quantum materials (MAT SCI 351-1, 351-2), or basic quantum mechanics (PHYS 339-1, 339-2).

 Students enroll in all three courses listed below, along with the required non-credit supplement, to earn a total of three credits at Northwestern:

-- Electronic Properties of Nanoengineered Materials (NanoSCI): This course introduces students to the rapidly developing field of nanoengineered materials with special focus on their electronic properties, fabrication processes and applications.
+- Electronic Properties of Nanoengineered Materials (NanoSCI): Introduces students to the rapidly developing field of nanoengineered materials with special focus on their electronic properties, fabrication processes and applications.

-- Nanotechnology in Germany - Implementing Science, Research and Technology in Germany (NanoTECH): This course gives students an overview of the technological landscape of Germany, with an emphasis on nanotechnology centers and excursions to industrial sites such as BMW and research laboratories including Max-Planck-Institute.
+- Nanotechnology in Germany - Implementing Science, Research and Technology in Germany (NanoTECH): Provides an overview of the technological landscape of Germany, with an emphasis on nanotechnology centers and excursions to industrial sites such as BMW and research laboratories including Max-Planck-Institute.

-- German Language: Students take a placement test upon arrival in Munich and are placed in an appropriate course (beginner or intermediate) with other students.
+- German Language: Students take a placement test upon arrival in Munich and are placed in Beginner or Intermediate German language.

 - Required Non-Credit Supplement - German Culture and History: Excursions to cultural sites give both an introduction to the cultural and political profile and to the importance of technology in the development of the arts and the architecture in history.
 Social events complement the daily life experience and create opportunities to interact with other students.